I.N.R.I. is the debut album from Brazil's most legendary black metal cult,

 the convincing manner in which it has done so.
 At only a minute and a half, this is kind of a throwaway song anyway.

-an even more violent and punishing approach than the previous songs.
-There is a nice tremolo melody that isn't fully realized,
+with an even more violent and punishing approach than the previous songs.
+There is a nice tremolo melody that isn't fully

-not long before the pace slows down.
-It is during these slower sections of the album that the atmosphere really has room to
+realized, not long before the pace slows down.
+It is during these slower sections of the album that the atmosphere really

-breathe.
+has room to breathe.
 It also works as a good contrast to the faster parts, giving them more of an impact.
-The lead solos aren't particularly
+The lead solos aren't

-special, but they work well enough.
+particularly special, but they work well enough.
 The song ends with everything getting slow and dropping out.
-The album then ends with
+The album then

-of Hell.
-A couple songs miss the mark, lyrically, but classics such as "Nightmare" and "Christ's Death" make up for this.
+flames of Hell.
+A couple songs miss the mark, lyrically, but classics such as "Nightmare" and "Christ's Death" make up for

-Sarcófago became totally worthless afterward, but this album remains one of the most important Black Metal albums of the 80s.
+this.
+Sarcófago became totally worthless afterward, but this album remains one of the most important black metal albums of

 (21 Apr.
 2009)